Nurmohammad62/educational-website-demo/README.md

 1. This is an online video course website demo.
 2. Any person can enroll courses.
 3. Courses are showing just as demo. so, no video or articles there.
+4. images downloaded from internet. we did it just for test purpose.
+5. Please feel free to explore the website.

 # Getting Started with Create React App